qu3vipon/todolog/README.md

 ## Features
 - If there is any ToDo that is past due, logs a message.
 - Different log levels can be applied for each ToDo.
-- Todo can be actively managed as a separate toml file, not as an annotation.
+- Todo can be actively managed as a separate TOML file, not as an annotation.
 - Logging can be turned off.
+- Each module can have a separate TOML file.
+- Configurations in TOML file is cached on memory without continuing to read.

 ## Usage
 1. Install todolog